howest-trending-topics-2021/99-documentation/README.md

 To deploy another AI server, go to [this repo](https://github.com/howest-trending-topics-2021/05-AI) for all information

+The AI server demo can be consumed at: http://omv-server-gabriels.duckdns.org:5000/, to test your connection simply query the [echo](http://omv-server-gabriels.duckdns.org:5000/echo) endpoint
 #### Database

 ---

 All data has to be preserved in a database.
-For this project we made use of an Datahike eventstore.
+For this project were going to use a Datahike eventstore.
+This however prooved to difficult for the scope.

-A demo database has been deployed to support the demo server, but this one is not publicly available.
+Instead we now use a postgress DB who's logic is contained on the backend server.

-To deploy your own database, read the instructions [here](https://github.com/howest-trending-topics-2021/03-database)
+For more info, read the instructions [here](https://github.com/howest-trending-topics-2021/03-database)